2025 World Matchplay: Quarter-finals

 In the third quarter-final match, number two seed Luke Littler faced Andrew Gilding, who previously defeated Littler at the 2024 European Championship.
 The contest began with seven consecutive holds of throw, but Littler soon established a three-leg buffer.
 He edged closer to victory by extending his lead to 12–8 and 14–9.
 However, Gilding found his way back into the match with checkouts of 124, 72 on the bullseye, and 160 to reduce the deficit to 14–12.
 One leg away from a potential tiebreaker at 15–14, Littler won the next leg in 11 darts to claim a 16–14 victory.
 Littler hit eighteen 180s during the match, breaking the record for most maximums in a World Matchplay quarter-final.
 He described getting the win as a "professional job", also saying: "I really didn’t want to go to a tie-break, so to hit an 11-darter with back-to-back 180s was class."
-Northern Ireland's Josh Rock and Wales's Gerwyn Price traded breaks of throw in the opening two legs, with Rock taking the third through a 120 finish.
+Josh Rock and Gerwyn Price traded breaks of throw in the opening two legs of their match, with Rock taking the third through a 120 finish.
 Price bounced back to take a 4–3 lead, but Rock won the next three legs – including a 10-dart finish – to go ahead 6–4.
 Price achieved the first 170 checkout of the tournament and found himself 7–6 in front.
 Level at 8–8, Rock won three legs in a row to distance himself from his Welsh opponent, later extending his lead to 13–9.
 Price took the next two legs but was unable to take control, as Rock landed a 164 checkout to win the match 16–11.
 Both players finished the contest with averages over 100.
 Rock remarked that he was "on cloud nine" following the victory and recounted what he told himself during proceedings: "I was just like, 'Josh, you're doing nothing wrong, you're playing your own game, happy days'."